-- 4. A unique experience including historic reconstructions of the domestic kitchen area, the sophisticated ambience of the piano nobile and private quarters and the austere setting of the Holy Office Tribunal, prison complex and torture chamber.
+Being the only Inquisitor’s Palace which is nowadays accessible to the general public, this architectural gem presents an exclusive experience.
+Visitors can explore the historic reconstructions of the domestic kitchen area, the sophisticated ambience of the piano nobile, the private quarters, the austere setting of the Holy Office Tribunal, the prison complex and the torture chamber.

-- 5. The National Museum of Ethnography with permanent displays on Malta’s religious traditions as consolidated by the Inquisition.
+The building houses the National Museum of Ethnography with permanent displays on Malta’s religious traditions as consolidated by the Inquisition.

 A Tourist Information Office is also conveniently located on site.

 Monday to Sunday:

 09.00 – 17.00hrs

 Closed on 24, 25 & 31 December, 1 January, and Good Friday

 Main Gate Street,

 Vittoriosa BRG 1023